dxos/dxos/docs/content/composer/plugins/core.md

 ---
-order: 2
+order: 4
 ---
 # Core Plugins

-## Theme

-Provides a default DXOS UI theme to the rest of the app's components.

 ## [Surface](surfaces)

 Defines a component `<Surface />` that allows developers to delegate presentation of arbitrary content to plugins.
 The entire user interface of Composer is constructed of Surfaces, and the core plugins `provide` components that fulfill them.

+## Graph

+Responsible for maintaining the organizational structure of the user's data and representing the user's possible actions on that data.

 ## Layout

 Responsible for creating the main surfaces of the app layout, including the sidebars, main content area, dialog, and toolbar areas.

-## Graph
+## Theme

-Responsible for maintaining the organizational structure of the user's data and representing the user's possible actions on that data.
+Provides a default DXOS UI theme to the rest of the app's components.

 ## NavTree